Chart Color Schemes

 An assessment of population growth drivers in Yatala reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Yatala's population is estimated at around 1,921 as of Nov 2025.
-This reflects an increase of 516 people (36.7%) since the 2021 Census, which reported a population of 1,405 people in the Yatala statistical area (Lv2).
-The change is inferred from the resident population of 1,914 estimated by AreaSearch following examination of the latest ERP data release by the ABS on June 2024 and an additional 96 validated new addresses since the Census date.
-This level of population equates to a density ratio of 137 persons per square kilometer in the Yatala (SA2), providing significant space per person and potential room for further development.
-The Yatala statistical area's 36.7% growth since the 2021 census exceeded the non-metro area's 8.8%, along with the national average, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by natural growth that contributed approximately 43.0% of overall population gains during recent periods, although all drivers including overseas migration and interstate migration were positive factors.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Yatala's population is estimated at around 1,921 as of Feb 2026.
+This reflects an increase of 516 people (36.7%) since the 2021 Census, which reported a population of 1,405 people.
+The change is inferred from the resident population of 1,914 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 96 validated new addresses since the Census date.
+This level of population equates to a density ratio of 137 persons per square kilometer, providing significant space per person and potential room for further development.
+Yatala's 36.7% growth since the 2021 census exceeded the Rest of Qld (9.1%), along with the national average, marking it as a growth leader in the region.
+Population growth for the suburb was primarily driven by natural growth that contributed approximately 43.0% of overall population gains during recent periods, although all drivers including overseas migration and interstate migration were positive factors.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-Anticipating future population dynamics, an above median population growth of national regional areas is projected, with the Yatala statistical area expected to expand by 219 persons to reach a total population of around 2,140 by 2041 based on aggregated SA2-level projections, reflecting a reduction of approximately 10.3% in total over the 17-year period from Nov 2025.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+Anticipating future population dynamics, an above median population growth of national regional areas is projected, with the suburb expected to expand by 229 persons to 2041 based on aggregated SA2-level projections, reflecting a reduction of 10.0% in total over the 17 years.

 Frequently Asked Questions - Population